castaway2000/tourzandjango/deployment_readme.txt

 -sign up under djangotourzan user: sudo su - djangotourzan -access project folder (with git repository inside): cd tourzan -run git pull command using your connected "remote" instance.
+For example git pull origin master -if any new migrations were created - run this command to apply them to Production db:
+    python manage.py migrate

-For example git pull origin master -exit virtual environment by typing "exit"
+-exit virtual environment by typing "exit"
 -run a command to restart supervisor and all the instances which it tracks (particulary gunicorn):
     sudo supervisorctl restart all
         or
     some certain instance: sudo supervisorctl restart [instane name] ("website" or "general" - need to doublecheck its name on Production)